 Other ASN standards that are applicable to various agricultural foods and feed products are listed below, but not all are obligatory.
-The list includes standards covering a plethora of issues such as packaging, vitamin-enrichment, and other issues.
+The list includes standards covering a range of issues such as packaging, vitamin-enrichment, and other issues.
 For known ASN standards that are obligatory, these are specifically indicated below in red.
 However, because ASN standards can change (including those that are obligatory), it is strongly recommended to inquire with ASN, the Ministry of Health, or other relevant ministries before shipping any agricultural products or foods to Senegal.
 Detailed information and guidance on ASN standards and their applications can be provided by ASN upon request.

-A- Vitamin- and mineral-enrichment requirements
+A. Vitamin- and mineral-enrichment requirements

-- NS ECOSTAND 008 on enriched vitamin A vegetable oil with a specific name (cottonseed oil, palm oil, peanut oil, sesame seed oil, sunflower oil, colza oil, corn oil, and soybean oil) - Obligatory - NS ECOSTAND 047 on wheat flour enriched in iron and vitamin B9 (revised in November 2013) Obligatory - NS ECOSTAND 048:2015 on specifications for iodized food salt Obligatory
+- NS ECOSTAND 008 on enriched vitamin A vegetable oil with a specific name (cottonseed oil, palm oil, peanut oil, sesame seed oil, sunflower oil, colza oil, corn oil, and soybean oil).
+The content of vitamin A should range from 11 to 24 mg per kg of soybean oil for retail Obligatory - NS ECOSTAND 047 on wheat flour enriched in iron and vitamin B9 (revised in November 2013) Obligatory - NS ECOSTAND 048:2015 on specifications for iodized food salt Obligatory